soerenbnoergaard/gunshot/README.md

 ## Bugs and TODO

 - In Linux Bitwig: Terminate process and reload with several instances of `gunshot`, all plugins crash when re-activating the engine.
 Probably related to all the heavy calculations taking place in the real-time section (`GunShot::run`).
 This has been improved a lot by moving the hard work out of `run()`, but the plugin can still crash sometimes when loading a new impulse response during playback.
 Perhalps some work could be done in a separate thread?
 - In Windows Reaper and Windows Mixbus, the plugin starts with no initial impulse response (not even a dirac).
+Maybe this is fixed now (there was a missing step in `initState()`).
 - Parameters for high-pass, low-pass, dry level, and wet level.

 ## Building